 "Excellent," Desmond said grinning.

-become my patron and help me eat by going to patreon dot com slash xazz
+become my patron and help me eat by going to dot com slash xazz